Maritime cyber-threat research and development: unique hardware-based platform to replicate, risk-assess and add resilience to any ship’s bridge

 They draw on an extensive track record of research in areas including:

 - threats and impacts in maritime cyber security

 - maritime cyber-security policy: the scope and impact of evolving technology on international shipping.

-This facility will complement our already existing Ship’s Bridge Simulator, bringing together key equipment readily used in today’s fleet that can then be configured in vessel-specific layouts.
+Once completed it will complement our existing ship simulator, bringing together core equipment readily used in today’s fleet that can then be configured in vessel-specific layouts.

 The University of Plymouth has an unrivalled track-record of industry engagement translating our leading research outputs into everyday societal benefit.
 We are now actively seeking partners to join with us in the creation of the Cyber-SHIP Lab.

 Whether your interest is in shaping future collaborative research, meeting future training needs, or to ensure equipment resilience, please contact the Project Manager Chloe Rowland via email firstname.lastname@example.org to discuss how your organisation can be engaged in this pioneering, globally-leading development for maritime.

 - Keeping the fleet sailing during Covid-19 4 May 2020